MrSteveP/compound_interest_calculator/README.md

 ## Contributing

 Contributions are welcome!
 However, please reach out first before spending any time working on any issue or submitting a pull request for any enhancements or bug fixes.

 ## License

 This project is licensed for **non-commercial use only** under the [Custom Non-Commercial License](LICENSE).

-For commercial use, please contact me (me@mrstevenpalmer.com) to obtain a commercial license.
+For commercial use, please contact me at me@mrstevenpalmer.com to obtain a commercial license.

+NOTE: An upgraded "Pro" version of this project, with additional features, is also available.
+Additional features include export/share to PDF, light/dark mode, and other UX/UI improvements.